gjreda/gregreda.com/content/blog/2022/this-ones-for-me.md

 Progress.

 It's been a long road back, but I'm writing this to remind myself - and maybe you too - that goals are achieved by slow and steady progress.
 There are no quick fixes for physical and mental health.
-But you can work your way to where you want to be.
+But you can work your way to where you want to be, little by little over time.

 This post is for me.
 It's me allowing myself to be proud of the mental and physical work I've put in these last few years.
-And reminding my future self - and maybe you too - that progress is made little by little over time.

 <hr>